bmc/grizzled-scala/index.md

 1. The first doubled percent is *not* a typo.
 It tells SBT to treat Grizzled Scala as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0.RC5 or Scala 2.8.0.RC3.
+It will *only* work if you are building with Scala 2.8.0.
 See the [SBT cross-building][] page for details.

 2. You *must* specify the `tristanhunt.com` and `ScalaToolsSnapshots` repositories, in addition to the `maven.clapper.org` repository.
 Even